Shahabmustafa/kingjula/README.md

 - 🌱 I’m currently learning **Android and React Native.**

-- 💬 Ask me about **Django,full stack development and data science.**
+- 💬 Ask me about **Django, full stack development and data science.**

 - 📫 How to reach me **mwakughujacob@gmail.com**